Mimoja/ibabushkin.github.io/sources/01_tech/0x03 - Use STM32 Bluepill with Lora on Arduino.md

      * Verify the electric connections between STLink and BluePill
      * Replug STLink
      * Try flashing with the BOOT0 jumper set to 1
+ * arm-none-eabi-gcc: error: C:\Users\Peter\AppData\Local\Temp\arduino_build_514602/core/syscalls_stm32.c.o: No such file or directory
+     * Open Preferences and uncheck in the Setting tab the `Aggressively cache compiled core` option.
 ## Talking to Lora module
 For now there is currently no compatible `Lora MAC in C` short `lmic` port.
 I will update this document once it get it to work.